gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 The client only need to be capable of GET requests at this stage.

+Implementation should be based on the same HTTP infrastructure that dependency resolution uses.

 ### Test coverage

 - Request URLs are correctly escaped, WRT tokens